Birrueda/web-preprocessor/README.md

 After installing node, please execute:

     npm install

 To install other dependencies.

-## Start server

-To start up the server, all you need to do is execute the following command:
+Then, to start up the server, all you need to do is execute the following command:

-`npm run start`
+    npm run start

-The command will start up the server in the 2222 port.
+Server will start up on port 2222.

 ## How to test on mobile